MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-metrics-meetings-overview.md

 * Email multitasking in a meeting means attendees are not contributing at their full potential, hearing only part of the communication and/or failing to contribute their know-how to the task at hand.
 * Redundancy is an indication of underlying lack of role clarity, poor delegation, and/or a risk averse culture.
 Lower level employees attending a high proportion of redundant meetings could potentially feel less empowered.
 Senior levels may be better off by appropriately delegating meeting attendance.
 As a sign of career development, redundancy should diminish with tenure.

->[!Note]
+### Hourly rate
-> Admins can now upload an optional *HourlyRate* column in the organizational data, which can be used to calculate the total cost of low-quality meetings as shown in Meetings overview.
+Admins can include an optional HourlyRate column in the organizational data, which they can use to calculate the total cost of low-quality meetings as shown in Meetings overview.
+If the HourlyRate column is included, cost is calculated as the sum of a person’s default hourly rate for the organization multiplied by low-quality meeting hours.
-If an admin chooses to upload the *HourlyRate* column, cost is calculated as the sum of a person’s default hourly rate for the organization multiplied by low-quality hours.
-If the *HourlyRate* column is not uploaded, cost is calculated at $75 multiplied by the number of low-quality hours.
+If no hourly rate is assigned to a meeting participant, a default hourly rate of $75 is used.
+On the [Settings](https://docs.microsoft.com/workplace-analytics/use/settings) page, admins can change the Hourly Rate field from its default value to any other hourly rate.

 ## Meetings hours by number of attendees